telerik/fiddler-docs/knowledge-base/Filters.md

 ---
 title: Filters
-description: Using Fiddler Classic filters and applying Regex.
+description: L"earn how to use Fiddler Classic filters and to apply Regex to achieve complex filtering results."
 slug: Filters
 publish: true
 position: 5